 - recognising provisions for contractual commitments (including staff employment contracts) that have become onerous at the balance sheet date as a result of the entity no longer being a going concern;

-- reclassifying long term liabilities as current where the entity no longer has an unconditional right to defer settlement for at least twelve months after the period end;
+- reclassifying ‘creditors falling due after one year’ as ‘creditors falling due within one year’ where the entity no longer has an unconditional right to defer settlement for at least twelve months after the period end.

-Recognising provisions for future losses or anticipating gains on disposals of assets would not be appropriate where the entity is not a going concern and the financial statements are still being prepared under IFRS.
+Recognising provisions for future losses or anticipating gains on disposals of assets would not be appropriate where the entity is not a going concern and the financial statements are still being prepared under FRS 105.

 Download this helpsheet

-In this guide we summarise management’s responsibilities for assessing going concern and the associated practical implications for financial reporting under IFRS.Download
+In this guide we summarise management’s responsibilities for assessing going concern and the associated practical implications for financial reporting under FRS 105Download